trishulnaik/Sigma-OP-Challenges/README.md

 [Challenge-11](https://challenge-11--sigma-op.netlify.app/) Calculate Factorial of a number using reduce and for loops

 [Challenge-12](https://challenge-12--sigma-op.netlify.app/) Given 5 boxes, assign a random color and a random background to each box using DOM concepts.

+[Challenge-13](https://challenge-13--sigma-op.netlify.app/) Design the Card using the Reference of Card.png